broskiilol/pwn.college_Rochelle/Chaining_commands.md

 ```

 ### What I learned
-- we can read code of the program and figure out what the password needs to be. in te above bash, the if-else statement shows us that *hack the PLANET* is the needed password
+- we can read code of the program and figure out the working of the code. in the above bash, the if-else statement shows us that *hack the PLANET* is the needed password